Anvesh-Shrivastava/moody-desktop/README.md

 # moody-desktop

 This Project is to create a wallpaper app for Windows.
-I have not yet found an app which i can customise without paying, so i am creating one for myself.
+I have not yet found an app which i can customise as per my liking so this is the result.

 (Currently under progress..)